v-viksur/architecture-center/docs/microservices/interservice-communication.md

-# Interservice communication
+# Interservice communication in microservices

+When an application is decomposed into microservices, the problem arises of how one service should talk to another.
+In this section, we look at the tradeoffs between using asynchronous messaging between services versus calling APIs, and discuss some API design considerations.

 ![](./images/interservice-communication.png)

+## Synchronous API or asynchronous messaging?

 There are two main ways that services can communicate with other services:

 - **Synchronously** by calling APIs on the service.
 - **Asynchronously** by sending messages or events.

 There are tradeoffs to each approach.
 Calling an API is a simple, well-understood paradigm.
 You call a method, and get a response.

-## When to use asynchronous messaging

-Asynchronous message queues have some advantages that can be very useful in a microservices architecture:
+However, using asynchronous messages has some advantages that can be very useful in a microservices architecture:

 - **Reduced coupling**.
 The message sender does not need to know about the consumer.
 - **Multiple subscribers**.
 Using a pub/sub model, multiple consumers can subscribe to receive events.
 See [Event-driven architecture style](/azure/architecture/guide/architecture-styles/event-driven).